-G. CHILD HEADED HOUSEHOLDS
+I. CHILD HEADED HOUSEHOLDS

-Child headed households will be handled in terms of the Municipal Indigent Policy
+Child headed households will be handled in terms of the Municipal Indigent Policy, 100% rebate on all services.

-H. COMMERCIAL ACCOMMODATION
+J. COMMERCIAL ACCOMMODATION

 In case of the owner, occupying one unit in a multi-unit complex weather sectionalised or not, an application can be submitted to the Municipality for one unit to be rated as residential, limited to one unit in the case of multiple owners/trustees.
 All other units will be treated as business properties.